 You need to remember that we'll be doing a lot of walking and so being comfortable is essential.

-Colour palettes for bold, jewel colours (eg: red, yellow, navy) or soft pastels (eg: blue, yellow, purple) can be found on pinterest if you want some inspiration.
-If you go for either of these options, try and keep your colour scheme to three main accentuating colours (too many more can be very distracting).
+Bold, jewel colours (eg: red, yellow, navy) or soft pastels (eg: blue, yellow, purple) can all work very well.
+Try and keep your colour scheme to three main accentuating colours (too many more can be very distracting).
 If the thought of picking a colour palette induces panic, neutral colours such as grey, black, white, beige and navy are timeless and can be mixed and matched on their own or with one main, bold colour to great effect.

 Textures such as linen, cotton, denim, corduroy, silk and lace always photograph wonderfully.
 Once you have picked your outfit, have a look at the rest of the family and co-ordinate with complimentary colours and textures.